ffromani/fromanirh/docs/presentations/k8s-cpumanager-smtawareness/demo/README.md

   Warning  SMTAlignmentError  20s   kubelet, kind-worker2  SMT Alignment Error: requested 1 cpus not multiple cpus per core = 2
 ```

-In the positive flow, if the container requests can be fullfilled with full cores, the pod is admitted as expected:
+In the positive flow, [if the container requests CAN be fullfilled with full cores](https://raw.githubusercontent.com/fromanirh/fromanirh/main/docs/presentations/k8s-cpumanager-smtawareness/demo/gu-pod-even.yaml),
+the pod is admitted as expected:
 ```bash
 $ cat gu-pod-even.yaml
 apiVersion: v1